HEGSRR/RPl-Spielman-2020/procedure/environment/readme.md

 ## Environment Setup

 We have used `pipenv` to manage the computational python environment for this study.
-To reproduce, install Python and Jupyter and run the code found in [environment_setup.ipynb](environment_setup.ipynb)
+To reproduce, install Python and Jupyter and run the code found in [/code/00-Python-environment-setup.ipynb](../code/00-Python-environment-setup.ipynb)
 Alternatively, we have saved a version of the `requirements.txt` package requirements in the root folder so that the study can be run in a Docker container on Binder: https://mybinder.org/v2/gh/HEGSRR/RPl-Spielman-2020/HEAD